BEX-Express/BEX-API/source/includes/_webhooks.md

 ## Unsubscribing

-To unsubscribe from our WebHook, send a  <a href="https://webhook.bex.co.za/api/UnsubscribeWebHook">POST request</a> providing a request body made up of:
+To unsubscribe from our WebHook, send a POST request to https://webhook.bex.co.za/api/UnsubscribeWebHook providing a request body made up of:

->Sample Request
+> Sample Request

 ```json
 {
     webHookKey: “your API key”